Division of Neuroradiology

 - 3D laboratory with dedicated workstations for recons: AW, Tera Recon and Vitrea

-The NewYork-Presbyterian Hospital system has been named New York's top hospital by the annual U.S. News and World Report for 15 consecutive years.
+The NewYork-Presbyterian Hospital system has been named a top hospital by U.S. News and World Report.
 NewYork-Presbyterian Hospital in Washington Heights, NYC is a 745-bed hospital with a large, active emergency department and is world renowned in several clinical disciplines.

 - The Department of Neurology is widely recognized as one of the top providers of neurologic services in the nation.
 The Neurologic Institute at NewYork-Presbyterian/Columbia was founded in 1909 and is internationally recognized as the first medical center in North America to specialize in the treatment of diseases of the nervous system.
 The department consists of 144 neurologists and trains 30 neurology residents, 6 pediatric neurology residents and fellows in seven separate subspecialties.
 The Institute treats the largest stroke caseload worldwide and is a pioneer of hypothermic arrest surgery.

 - The Department of Neurosurgery is a top-five ranked practice in the United States and is comprised of 21 neurosurgeons training 15 residents and one interventional neuroradiology fellow.
 The hospital has a dedicated 16 bed neuro ICU.